 Japan played a largely positive role in responding to the global financial crisis of 2008/09.
 For instance, apart from domestic stimulus measures, it provided a large loan to the IMF and also played an active role at the regional level, as for instance with its involvement in the Chiang Mai Initiative Multilateralization.
 Japan has engaged in multilateral discussions on improving the global financial architecture, but has not been particularly proactive or effective in this regard.
-The strong devaluation of the yen starting in 2013, in the wake of aggressive monetary expansion, showed little consideration for competing economies.

-As host of the 2016 G-7 meeting, Japan will have an opportunity to engage in agenda setting.
-However, according to remarks by Prime Minister Abe in August 2015, influencing the international financial architecture does not seem to be a high-priority issue for Japan.

-On the regional and plurilateral level, Japan's influence was somewhat eclipsed by China during 2015, as China was heavily involved in the creation of a number of new international financial institutions such as the (BRICS) New Development Bank and the BRICS Reserve Contingency Arrangement.
-Unlike dozens of other nations, Japan also chose not to join the new Asian Infrastructure Investment Bank (AIIB) initiated by China, and will thus be unable to influence the bank's governance.
+As host of the 2016 G-7 meeting, Japan had an opportunity to set the agenda.
+However, the global financial architecture has not been a high-priority issue for Japan.
+Rather, the prime minister used the meeting to push his domestic political agenda by drawing an alarmist picture of the global economy, in attempts to legitimize the decision taken a few days later to postpone the increase of the consumption tax.
+On the regional and plurilateral level, Japan's influence was somewhat eclipsed by China, as China is heavily involved in creating a number of new international financial institutions such as the (BRICS) New Development Bank and the BRICS Reserve Contingency Arrangement.
+Unlike dozens of other nations, Japan also chose not to join the new Asian Infrastructure Investment Bank (AIIB) initiated by China, and will thus be unable to play a role in the bank's governance, which will also make it more difficult to wield influence on the emerging new system for infrastructure investment in Eurasia.